 Planning for system cutovers takes time and attention to detail.
-In our first blog on the topic, we reviewed the different preparation considerations of an ERP system cutover when beginning the planning phase of this key event.
-This second blog will cover key tools, lessons learned and questions that further define important areas to address in advance of an ERP system cutover.
+In our first post on the topic, we reviewed the different preparation considerations of an ERP system cutover when beginning the planning phase of this key event.
+This second post will cover key tools, lessons learned and questions that further define important areas to address in advance of an ERP system cutover.

 Tools and Cutover Management Strategies

 When will “all-in” planning meetings begin for the ERP system cutover?
 Teams within information systems could include resources from interfacing/programming, information security and help desk.
 EHR support teams may need to be included, if an integrated ERP solution with employee health, supplies management or other revenue cycle/supply integration solutions are included.

 - Highly integrated and complex solutions across many areas should begin the cutover planning months (three to four) in advance of the scheduled go-live.